-Medical Center School of Medicine Hospital and Clinic

-#

-Vanderbilt University 2007/2008

-Containing general information and courses of study for the 2007/2008 session corrected to 30 June 2007 Nashville The university reserves the right, through its established procedures, to modify the requirements for admission and graduation and to change other rules, regulations, and provisions, including those stated in this bulletin and other publications, and to refuse admission to any student, or to require the withdrawal of a student if it is determined to be in the interest of the student or the university.
+Medical Center School of Medicine Hospital and Clinic # Vanderbilt University 2008/2009 Containing general information and courses of study for the 2008/2009 session corrected to 30 June 2008 Nashville The university reserves the right, through its established procedures, to modify the requirements for admission and graduation and to change other rules, regulations, and provisions, including those stated in this bulletin and other publications, and to refuse admission to any student, or to require the withdrawal of a student if it is determined to be in the interest of the student or the university.
 All students, full- or part-time, who are enrolled in Vanderbilt courses are subject to the same policies.

-Policies concerning non-curricular matters and concerning withdrawal for medical or emotional reasons can be found in the Student Handbook.

-EQUAL OPPORTUNITY

-In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+Policies concerning noncurricular matters and concerning withdrawal for medical or emotional reasons can be found in the Student Handbook, which is on the Vanderbilt Web site at www.vanderbilt.edu/student handbook.
+NONDISCRIMINATION STATEMENT In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
 In addition, the university does not discriminate on the basis of sexual orientation consistent with university non-discrimination policy.
-Inquiries or complaints should be directed to the Opportunity Development Officer, Baker Building, VU Station B #351809, 2301 Vanderbilt Place, Nashville, Tennessee 37235-1809.
+Inquiries or complaints should be directed to the Opportunity Development Officer, Baker Building, PMB 401809, 2301 Vanderbilt Place, Nashville, Tennessee 37240-1809.
 Telephone (615) 322-4705 (V/TDD); fax (615) 343-4969.

-The text of this bulletin is printed on recyclable paper with biodegradable ink.
+The text of this bulletin is printed on recycled paper with ink made from renewable resources.

-Copyright © 2007 Vanderbilt University

-Printed in the United States of America
+Copyright © 2008 Vanderbilt University Printed in the United States of America Contents

-Contents

 Calendar 7

-Administration 8
+Administration 9

-Medical Center Overview Life at Vanderbilt 17
+Medical Center Overview Life at Vanderbilt 17 35

-School of Medicine 47
+School of Medicine 49

-Administration Medical Education at Vanderbilt Admission The Academic Program Academic Policies Chairs, Professorships, and Lectureships Honors and Awards Financial Information Research in Medical Sciences Courses of Study Faculty Register of Students Residency Assignments 49 555 71 83 95 103 115 119 134 147 187 328 337
+Administration Medical Education at Vanderbilt Admission The Academic Program Academic Policies Chairs, Professorships, and Lectureships Honors and Awards Financial Information Research in Medical Sciences Courses of Study Faculty Register of Students Residency Assignments 51 57 73 87 93 101 113 117 133 147 187 333 342

-Vanderbilt University Hospital and The Vanderbilt Clinic 343
+Vanderbilt University Hospital and The Vanderbilt Clinic 349

-Index 385
+Index 393